 2. Increases communication and awareness of safety-related information

-Trinity Health, the 10th largest health system in the US, implemented an anonymous incident reporting system in 32 hospitals and four home health agencies, which lead to an increase in hospital-related safety communication.
+Trinity Health, the 10th largest health system in the US, implemented an anonymous incident reporting system in 32 hospitals and four home health agencies, leading to an increase in hospital-related safety communication.
 (2) Once a report is submitted, it is immediately routed to the appropriate departments and leaders for follow-up.
-This streamlined communication channel allows the organization to improve safety awareness across departments and increase their response time.
+This streamlined communication channel allows the organization to improve safety awareness across departments and increase response time.

 3. Places focus on patient safety

 The ability to report an incident or near miss without citing names helps place the focus back on patient safety.
 By shifting from a culture of blame to a culture of encouragement, the focus shifts from blaming human error to identifying potential solutions.
 (2) Instead of focusing on the individual, organizations are more likely to look at systemic and root causes of safety issues.
-This creates a safety culture that learns from previous incidents in order to prevent future ones.
+This creates a safety culture that learns from previous incidents to prevent future ones.
 (2)

 4. Creates a fear-free environment